SumoLogic/sumologic-documentation/docs/integrations/app-development/github.md

 ## Installing the GitHub App

-Now that you have set up collector GitHub, install the Sumo Logic App for GitHub to use the preconfigured searches and [dashboards](#viewing-dashboards) to analyze your data.
+Now that you have set up collector GitHub, install the Sumo Logic App for GitHub to use the preconfigured searches and dashboards to analyze your data.

-To install the app:

-Locate and install the app you need from the **App Catalog**.
-If you want to see a preview of the dashboards included with the app before installing, click **Preview Dashboards**.

-1. From the **App Catalog**, search for and select the app.
-2. Select the version of the service you're using and click **Add to Library**.
-Version selection is applicable only to a few apps currently.
-For more information, see [Installing the Apps from the Library](/docs/get-started/apps-integrations#install-apps-from-the-library).
-3. To install the app, complete the following fields.
-    1. **App Name.** You can retain the existing name, or enter a name of your choice for the app.
-    2. **Data Source.** Select either of these options for the data source.
-        * Choose **Source Category**, and select a source category from the list.
-        * Choose **Enter a Custom Data Filter**, and enter a custom source category beginning with an underscore.
-Example: (`_sourceCategory=MyCategory`).
-    3. **Advanced**.
-Select the **Location in Library** (the default is the Personal folder in the library), or click **New Folder** to add a new folder.
-4. Click **Add to Library**.

-Once an app is installed, it will appear in your **Personal** folder, or other folder that you specified.
-From here, you can share it with your organization.

-Panels will start to fill automatically.
-It's important to note that each panel slowly fills with data matching the time range query and received since the panel was created.
-Results won't immediately be available, but with a bit of time, you'll see full graphs and maps.
+{@import ../../reuse/app-install.md}

 #### Troubleshooting